Applicants can reapply for the Supplemental Respite Grant Program every 60 days.

 - Take a special day to rest, fresh, and recharge while someone else helps you with housekeeping duties, laundry, and meal prep,

-- Use SRGP grant funds to pay for home safety interventions and technology to decrease isolation and increase social engagement,
+- Use SRGP grant funds to pay for home safety interventions, sensory items, and technology to decrease isolation and increase social engagement,

 - Take respite, knowing someone else is assisting with lawn care or snow removal.